kevinbuhmann/master-calendar/README.md

 > Within the agency there are multiple events, internal & external, that are documented in multiple places.
-Events could be anything from a program event for Bigs & Littles to a donor reception or a ticketed event to our new space, ANEW. ~
+Events could be anything from a program event for Bigs & Littles to a donor reception or a ticketed event to our new space, ANEW.

-"Master calendar" is a visually appealing real time calendar with event tagging built with internal/external access controls in mind.
+`Master calendar` is a visually appealing real time calendar with event tagging built with internal/external access controls in mind.

 **Realtime updates**: This app is powered by a realtime database which means everyone viewing the